 The liver sits on the upper-right side of the abdomen and is the body’s largest internal organ.
 Its main function is to process food nutrients and remove toxins from the blood.
 Blood travels from the digestive system to the liver to be filtered before travelling elsewhere in the body.

-There’s also alcohol-related fatty liver disease (ARLD).
+Note: There’s also alcohol-related fatty liver disease (ARLD).
 However, while the two conditions are similar, NAFLD isn’t caused by drinking too much alcohol.
-For the purposes of this article, we’ll focus mainly on NAFLD, which is more prevalent.
+In this article, we’ll focus mainly on NAFLD.
 However, you can read more about ARLD on the NHS website.

 What are the different stages of non-alcoholic fatty liver disease?